-Various parties are assisting the Commissioner, including legal counsel, forensic accountants, IT staff, researchers, as well as other staff hired to assist in managing and administering the Inquiry.
+Various parties are assisting the Commissioner, including legal counsel, forensic accountants, information technology staff, researchers/investigators, as well as other staff hired to assist in managing and administering the Inquiry.

 Will the Inquiry respond to requests under the Freedom of Information and Protection of Privacy Act (Alberta)?

-No. Since the Inquiry is not designated a "public body" under this legislation it is not subject to requests under the FIPPA.
+The Inquiry is not designated a "public body" under this legislation and is therefore not subject to requests under the FIPPA.

 Will the Commissioner be compelling witnesses to give evidence or produce documents?

-Should witnesses refuse to speak with the Commissioner then, where appropriate, the Commissioner has the power of summoning any person in the province as witnesses and of requiring them to give evidence or produce documents.
+Should witnesses refuse to speak with the Commissioner then, where appropriate, the Commissioner has the power to summon any person in the province as witnesses and require them to give evidence or produce documents.
 Where necessary, the Commissioner may also pursue the attendance or testimony of persons located outside the province of Alberta.

 Is the Commissioner available for media interviews?